What Documents Do I Need for a Job Interview

 Coaching for Presentation and Storytelling

 If you’re unsure how to present your documents as evidence of impact, working with a coach to craft narratives around your portfolio pieces turns documents into performance stories.
-A structured course can accelerate this skill by providing frameworks, practice, and feedback.
-If you want a structured pathway to interview confidence, enroll now to accelerate your progress. accelerate your progress with a structured course
+A structured course can accelerate this skill by providing frameworks, practice and feedback.

 One-on-One Strategy Calls

-For complex international cases—work permits, credential recognition, or relocation logistics—schedule a one-on-one strategy call so you can map documents to timelines and regulatory needs. schedule a one-on-one strategy call
+For complex international cases—work permits, credential recognition, relocation logistics—schedule a one-on-one strategy call so you can map documents to timelines and regulatory needs.

 Realistic Timelines for Document Preparation

-Practical timelines help you prioritize what to start first.
+Practical timelines help you prioritise what to start first:

 When timelines are long, inform recruiters proactively and provide interim evidence where possible.